ant-design/ant-design/docs/react/migration-v5.en-US.md

 +   dayjs.locale('zh-cn');
 ```

+🚨 You need to pay attention to the day.js plugin system.
+If you find that the function originally in moment.js cannot be used in day.js, please refer to the [day.js plugin document](https://day.js.org/docs/en/plugin/plugin).

 If you do not want to replace with day.js, you can use `@ant-design/moment-webpack-plugin` to keep moment.js:

 ```bash